Sv443/Townly/engine/README.md

 - The name originates from a combination "Townly" and "Engine", Townly being the game which it was originally developed for.

 - The logo of the engine should be in ASCII, inspired by its text based nature.
-  A temporary example logo can be found by viewing this file in a text editor and scrolling to the bottom.
+  A temporary example logo can be found by viewing this file in a text editor (or clicking [here](https://raw.githubusercontent.com/Sv443/Townly/master/engine/README.md)) and then scrolling to the bottom.
   The logo could be inspired by the [flying dragon Teng in Chinese mythology.](https://en.wikipedia.org/wiki/Teng_(mythology))